 Basic Canning Supplies:

-- Mason Jars - either 1/2 pint or 8 oz jars work well
+- Mason Jars - either ½ pint jars or 8 oz jars work well

-- Jar lifter - easily removes hot jars from canner
+- Jar lifter - easily removes hot jars from the hot water

 - Magnetic lid lifter - removes canning lids from hot water